hygull/react-native/README.md

 # ANDROID_HOME

-Visit [here](http://stackoverflow.com/questions/28296237/set-android-home-environment-variable-in-mac) to see the how to set.
+Visit [here](http://stackoverflow.com/questions/28296237/set-android-home-environment-variable-in-mac) to see how to set.

 ```
 admins-MacBook-Pro-3:~ admin$ echo $ANDROID_HOME